Maarten14C/pollencount/README.md

 ## Running pollencount

 Now we're going to simulate a slide view with 50 randomly selected pollen types.
-For now, pollencount uses an in-built very basic and small database of pictures of only 4 pollen types (Quercus, Pinus, Alnus, Poaceae), with only a few photos for each pollen type.
+For now, pollencount uses an in-built very basic and small database of pictures of only 4 pollen types (*Quercus*, *Pinus*, *Alnus*, *Poaceae*), with only a few photos for each pollen type.
 By default, only 50 types are selected randomly (according to the proportions listed in the file proportions.csv; see later).
 The command to simulate a slide is:

 ```
 slide()